donovanh/donovanh.github.com/_posts/2015-02-10-launching-new-website.markdown

 While it's very exciting to get a bunch of visitors, it's better to maintain momentum.
 Something I found when blogging here over the years was that the visitors can drop off very quickly.
 Spending months making a single blog post is great and produces interesting results, but a more consistent result comes from frequent, smaller posts.

-I'm aiming to pose on the [CSS Animation Rocks](https://cssanimation.rocks) site at least twice per month.
+I'm aiming to post on the [CSS Animation Rocks](https://cssanimation.rocks) site at least twice per month.
 I feel a weekly update would be good but until I can set aside more time, a little less often will do.

 ## Future plans